 So, I don't think blended learning is hype at all.
 However, I do think that if people think it is the magic bullet to fix everything, as usual, they will be wrong.

-Because what helps kids learn is a lot of hard work from the kids and a lot of hard work and the teachers.
+What helps kids learn is a lot of hard work from the kids and a lot of hard work from the teachers.

 Teachers select the best tools to be able to teach.